Supersonic-Sites/leachanel/content/en/about.md

         title_size: medium
         cta_link: none
         cta: none
-        desc: Léa is dedicated to beauty but also to health.
+        desc: Léa is devoted to beauty but also to health.
 She only uses quality, updated, natural products, including essential oils, that will deliver radiant results.
         subtitle: Ipsum